pomerium/pomerium/docs/guides/kubernetes-dashboard.md

     The service account token used for `kubernetes_service_account_token_file` is defined by our [helm chart].
 Modify the policy to match your configuration.

-1. Access to the dashbaord for a user is authorized by the cluster role binding defined in role-based access control (**RBAC**) permissions.
+1. Access to the dashboard for a user is authorized by the cluster role binding defined in role-based access control (**RBAC**) permissions.
 Following the [User Permissions] section of [Securing Kubernetes], you should already have permissions for your user, or you can create a new RBAC definition following this example (`rbac-someuser.yaml`):

     ```yaml
     apiVersion: rbac.authorization.k8s.io/v1